DrmnSamoLiu/Tapo_c110_v1_Info/README.md

 ## UART

-UART pads are on the side of PCB facing backward (Although it's labeld TOP at bottom right corner).
+UART pads are on the side of PCB facing backward (Although it's labeld TOP on the bottom right corner).

 Baudrate: 115200